|Copyright © 2006 MC Woodworks, Inc. All Rights Reserved.

 aesthetic quality (strategically good looking faces)

-NOTE: By all means, read the great information on this page, but understand that this page is
+NOTE: Go ahead and read the great information on this page, but understand that this page

-under construction.
-Consider this as a supplement to our original "design" page, or "bonus
+is under construction.
+Consider this bonus material, as a supplement to our original "design"

-material", if you prefer.
-Customers have made very confident decisions before this page was
+page.
+Customers have made very confident decisions before this page was even added, so

 Last point, but certainly not least important: